 Who would I recommend the Elon Musk summary to?

-The 12 year old who struggles with being bullied in school, the 29 year old, who feels like she’s drifting around in life, and anyone who’s busier answering questions than answering them.
+The 12 year old who struggles with being bullied in school, the 29 year old, who feels like she’s drifting around in life, and anyone who’s busier answering questions than asking them.